 - A catchment-wide partnership initiative which aims to coordinate the control and monitoring of Invasive Non-Native Species (INNS) within the Dee catchment to ensure a joined up approach to INNS management is delivered.
 The project will also work to raise awareness of invasive non-native species and biosecurity within the Dee catchment to ensure our native wildlife is protected for the future. - The Big Dee Day is an annual initiative coordinated by Flintshire Country Council and involves other local authorities around the Dee estuary supporting volunteer and other groups and organisations in celebration of the River Dee with a focus on cleaning up the environment. - The Invasion is a spin off from Big Dee Day and takes place in July encouraging people to come together and tackle invasive non-native species in the Dee catchment. - Restoration of Mill Brook, Tattenhall The Environment Agency is working with the Tattenhall Wildlife Group and the Bolesworth Estate to restore 240 metres of Mill Brook, upstream of Tattenhall near Chester.
-Floodplain, grazing marsh, ponds and reedbed priority habitats will also be created within the floodplain.
-This is likely to reduce flood risk through an increase in flood water storage upstream of the village, where properties flooded in November 2000.

-- Alternative mitigation to stocking.
+Grazing marsh, ponds and reedbed priority habitats will also be created.
+Alternative mitigation to stocking.
 Investigating and delivering, where prioritised, increased access, quantity and quality of spawning areas for salmonid fish, initially focusing in the upper part of the Dee catchment. - Natural Resources Wales is working with those with an interest in the upper Dee catchment to identify potential causes of low fish abundance, prioritise investigative work and deliver solutions where necessary. - Alyn/Wheeler living landscapes project Wildlife Trust, cross border with the Western Wales RBD